 Consider immediately reporting the incident to the appropriate law enforcement official.
-See the "Reporting to Law Enforcement" section of this brochure.
 Note: victims have the right not to report a crime if they so choose.
 Consider counseling and/or other support services.
-This is a difficult and stressful time, and you may need assistance now or in the future.
 Counseling services are offered free of charge to all current Grayson College students.
-The Counseling Services office can be reached at 903.463.8695.
+Counseling Services can be reached at 903-463-8695.

 Keep a journal.
-Write down everything you can remember about what occurred including: the events that led up to the incident, the date the incident occurred, the time the incident occurred, names of any potential witnesses or persons who may have additional information, etc. If applicable, keep any voicemails, harassing letters, texts, online postings, emails, etc. as evidence.
+Write down everything about what occurred including: the events that led up to the incident, the date the incident occurred, the time the incident occurred, names of any potential witnesses or persons who may have additional information, etc. If applicable, keep any voicemails, harassing letters, texts, online postings, emails, etc. as evidence.